 Ride organizers: Mark Povich and Kurt Refsnider

-New for 2017!
-This event will be part of the Chuska Challenge Mountain Bike Festival, a weekend of riding, camping, and music high in the Chuska Mountains of northeastern Arizona.
+New in 2017 and back for 2018, this event will be again part of the Chuska Challenge Mountain Bike Festival, a weekend of riding, camping, and music high in the Chuska Mountains of northeastern Arizona.
 Saturday will feature a circuit race and family-friendly tours, and Sunday will be the AES Cove Classic event.

 A few very important points:

 - As usual for AES events, this route will not be marked in any way.
 You are entirely responsible for your own navigation.
 The GPX files for the route and important points along the way can be downloaded using the link farther down on this page.

 - This route is entirely on the Navajo Nation.
 This is private land.
-Unlike other AES routes, we only have permission to ride this route on September 24, 2017 as part of the Chuska Challenge Mountain Bike Festival.
+Unlike other AES routes, we only have permission to ride this route on this particular weekend as part of the Chuska Challenge Mountain Bike Festival.

-- We kindly ask that all riders make a donation of $15.00 to the Cove Chapter in return for the community’s support of this event (checks can be made out to made out to Navajo YES, cash can be donated the morning of the event, or you can donate online here) and will be collected before the ride.
+- We kindly ask that all riders make a donation of $20 to the Dine Bike Project in return for the organization’s support of this event (checks can be made out to made out to Navajo YES, cash can be donated the morning of the event, or you can donate online here) and will be collected before the ride.
 The Dine Bike Project is a mountain/kids bike exchange program to help promote health and wellness on the Navajo Nation.
 If you have any bikes or parts you’d like to donate, they will be accepted, as well!

-- Please stay on the route, do not disturb sheep or other stock animals, beware of sheep dogs, don’t enter any of the many sheep camps, and be especially friendly to anyone you meet.
+- Please stay on the route, do not disturb or run sheep or other stock animals, beware of sheep dogs, don’t enter any of the many sheep camps along the way, and be especially friendly to anyone you meet.